truelockmc/PC-Optimus/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under an extended MIT License.
 See the [LICENSE](https://github.com/truelockmc/PC-Optimus/blob/main/LICENSE.txt) file for details.

 ## Contact